 Young Architect of the Year Award

 Now in its 16th year, YAYA recognises the most promising new architectural practice in the European Union.
-This category is open to fully qualified architects who have been practising for 12 years or less.
+This category is open to fully qualified architects who have been practicing for 12 years or less.

 Organised by BD, the unique judging process involves internationally renowned architects and critics and results in one of the most rigorous and stimulating competitions around.
 The winner of the Young Architect of the Year Award will be announced at the Architect of the Year Awards gala dinner on the 2nd December at The Brewery, London.